"The U.S. Food and Drug Administration today approved Esbriet (pirfenidone) for the treatment of idiopathic pulmonary fibrosis (IPF).

 Infrequently, this medication may cause severe sudden worsening of breathing problems right after use.
 If you have sudden worsening of breathing, get medical help right away.

-Get medical help right away if you have any serious side effects, including: chest pain, fast/pounding/irregular heartbeat, rapid breathing, confusion.
+Get medical help right away if you have any serious side effects, including: chest pain, fast/pounding/irregular heartbeat, rapid breathing, confusion, eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night, blurred vision).

 A very serious allergic reaction to this product is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.